nikmasi/temperatureConverter/README.md

 ### Prerequisites
 - Java Development Kit (JDK) installed on your machine.
-- An Integrated Development Environment (IDE) like Eclipse or IntelliJ
+- An Integrated Development Environment (IDE) like Eclipse
 - jtattoo installed